PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 # Mine Commands Overview

 Now that we've created a mine, let's take a moment and review some of the available commands.
 There are a lot of options available, and many of those options have numerous features, so this will just be an overview so you have a better idea of what you could possibly do with your new mines.
 This listing is generated within the console so it's easier to see.
-This includes the main grouping of commands, which is displayed with `/mines` (remember, when using commands within the console drop the leading slash).
+This includes the main grouping of commands, which is displayed with `/mines`.
+Remember, when using commands within the console drop the leading slash.
 Then two sub-groups: `/mines block` and also `/mines set`.

 For the following commands, we can use the console, which is also easier to see for this documentation.
 But these commands can just as easily be ran within game.